vidun-jay/SpamBot/README.md

-# SpamBot
+# Usage

-Make sure python3 and pyautogui are installed before running!
+Make sure to use python3 when running.

-"pip3 install pyautogui"
+`pip3 install -r requirements.txt`